NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 ### Content Delivery Networks

-It takes for data packets more time to travel between the client and the server the longer the distance is between the two.
+It takes more time for data packets to travel between the client and the server the longer the distance is between the two.
 The time data takes to arrive from point A to B is called [network latency](https://developer.mozilla.org/en-US/docs/Web/Performance/Understanding_latency).
-It is determined by physical limits such as the speed of light: It takes a beam of light approximately [130ms](https://blog.cloudflare.com/http-2-for-web-developers) to travel around the circumference of the Earth.
+Technological advancement can reduce latency only to a certain point due to physical limits such as the speed of light: It takes a beam of light approximately [130ms](https://blog.cloudflare.com/http-2-for-web-developers) to travel around the circumference of the Earth.

 [Content Delivery Networks](https://en.wikipedia.org/wiki/Content_delivery_network) (CDNs) aim to address the issue of latency caused by the physical distance between servers and clients.
 A CDN is a group of geographically distributed proxy servers (called Point of Presence or PoP) that sit between the servers (called origin servers) and the clients.
 CDNs cache origin server responses when possible and deliver them to clients from a nearby PoP.